nvpro-samples/nvpro_core/nvvk/README.md

 The "Ring" classes cycle through a pool of 3 resources, as that is typically the maximum latency drivers may let the CPU get in advance of the GPU.

+There are two interfaces:
+- **Cycle-based** means ring resources have to be in the same cycle as the master.
+- **Frame-based** means ring resources pick an available cycle on their own.
+  The availability is based on a monotonic (wrapping) frame counter, and information in which frame resources were used, and what frames have been completed.

 #### class **nvvk::RingFences**

-Recycles a fixed number of fences, provides information in which cycle we are currently at, and prevents accidental access to a cycle inflight.
+Recycles a fixed number of fences, provides information in which cycle we are currently at, and prevents accidental access to a cycle in-flight.

 A typical frame would start by waiting for older cycle's completion ("wait") and be ended by "advanceCycle".

-Safely index other resources, for example ring buffers using the "getCycleIndex" for the current frame.
+Using the cycle-interface you can safely index other resources, for example ring buffers, by querying "getCycleIndex".

+The alternative frame-interface is that other utilities make use of the "getCurrentFrame" and "getCompletedFrame" functions in combination with the "hasFrameCompleted" utility function.

 #### class **nvvk::RingCmdPool**